Is It Just a Sprain?

 With 26 bones, 33 joints, 107 ligaments and 19 muscles, your foot has many stress points for fracture.
 Beneath you, they support your weight and propel movement.
 Twist it, smack it into a hard object, or drop something heavy on it and you can feel incapacitated.

 Mild sprains, usually affecting the ankle, may begin to feel better in a few days to a week and heal by six weeks.
 A broken foot can heal in four to six weeks.
 Healing is delayed among patients with weakened bones from osteoporosis.
 When damage affects nerves, the uncomfortable sensation can last much longer.

 With either a sprain or fracture you can lose the ability to bear weight on your foot.
 It is usually not possible to tell if a foot is broken or sprained without an X-ray unless it heals quickly.
-Rest, ice, and elevation is standard home care.
+Rest, ice, and elevation are standard home care.

 When to See a Doctor